 For large scale projects, contact us directly as additional funding may be available.

-These rebates are current as of February 2017.
+These rebates are current as of July 2018.
 More rebates for solar power in Alberta are expected to be released in the near future.
+Kuby Energy will complete all paperwork required for any incentive that may be applicable to your solar power system.

 Residential and Commercial Solar Program - The Alberta government announced that it is creating a $36 Million dollar rebate program for solar installations on residential and commercial buildings.
 The rebate will "cut solar installation costs by 30%" for homes and "25% for businesses and non-profits."
 System qualifications and eligibility requirements are not yet released.
 Read the details on the new Alberta solar power incentive.